AlfredYu109/modern-software-dev-assignments/week6/writeup.md

 > This issue is in line 104 of notes.py.

 b.
 Rule/category Semgrep flagged
-> Semgrep flagged the issue of appliactions evaluating untrusted inputs, which can also lead to code injection vulnerabilities and attackers executing arbitrary code.
+> Semgrep flagged the issue of applications evaluating untrusted inputs, which can also lead to code injection vulnerabilities and attackers executing arbitrary code.

 c.
 Brief risk description
-> Attackers can execute arbitrary code and gain control of the system.
+> Attackers can execute arbitrary code and gain control of the system from untrusted inputs.

 d.
 Your change (short code diff or explanation, AI coding tool usage)
 > Windsurf did the following: